1 Chronicles 2

 Notes

-The Jerahmeelites were a clan dwelling in the Negev (southern wilderness), mentioned in 1 Samuel 27:10 and 1 Samuel 30:29 in connection with David's early career.
-Their inclusion here reflects the Chronicler's thoroughness in documenting all the major Judahite clans.
+The Jerahmeelites were a clan of the Negev, mentioned in 1 Samuel 27:10 and 1 Samuel 30:29 in connection with David's early career.
+Their inclusion here reflects the Chronicler's care in documenting the major Judahite clans.

-The notes that Seled "died without children" (v.
+The notices that Seled "died without children" (v.
 30) and Jether "died without children" (v.
-32) are poignant reminders that genealogies are not merely lists but records of real lives, including lines that ended.
-In a culture where continuation through offspring was regarded as a great blessing, these brief notices carry weight.
+32) remind the reader that genealogies are not mere lists.
+They record real lives, including lines that came to an end.
+In a culture where offspring were regarded as a blessing, such brief remarks carry weight.

 The episode of Sheshan and Jarha (vv.
-34-35) is one of the most striking details in these genealogies.
-Sheshan had no sons, only daughters, so he gave his daughter in marriage to his Egyptian עֶבֶד ("servant").
-The resulting line continues for thirteen generations (vv.
+34-35) is a striking detail in the chapter.
+Sheshan had no sons, only daughters, so he gave his daughter in marriage to his Egyptian עֶבֶד, or "servant."
+The line that followed continues for thirteen generations (vv.
 36-41).
-This is remarkable for several reasons: it shows that non-Israelites could be incorporated into the genealogical structure of Judah, and it demonstrates that the Chronicler was not concerned with ethnic purity in a rigid sense but with covenantal belonging.
-An Egyptian servant's descendants are fully counted as Jerahmeelites and thus as members of Judah.
+This matters for at least two reasons.
+It shows that non-Israelites could be incorporated into Judah's genealogical structure, and it shows that the Chronicler's concern was not a rigid ethnic purity but covenantal belonging.
+Jarha's descendants are fully counted as Jerahmeelites and therefore as members of Judah.

 Further Calebite Clans (vv.
 42-55)